qcod/laravel-app-settings/README.md

 It will create [`config/app_settings.php`](#config-file) with all the configuration option and way to define your setting inputs divided into sections.

+Now run the migration by `php artisan migrate` to create the settings table.

 ### Getting Started
 First you need to define all the settings you want in our settings page.
 For example we will need these settings `app_name`, `from_email` & `from_name`.
 Lets define it in config: